ConvertKit Review for Creators in 2026

 Value for price7/10Higher than MailerLite

 Honestly, if fancy email design is your thing, you might find ConvertKit a bit plain.
-But if conversions matter more than color palettes, it’s the real deal.
+But if conversions matter more than color palettes, it remains a strong option.

 ConvertKit Alternatives for Creators?